 2. What is Artificial Intelligence (AI)?

-Artificial Intelligence is a branch of computer science focused on creating machines capable of mimicking human intelligence.
-These intelligent systems can perform tasks such as learning, reasoning, problem-solving, and decision-making.
+AI is a branch of computer science focused on creating machines capable of mimicking human intelligence.
+These systems can perform tasks such as learning, reasoning, problem-solving, and decision-making, often surpassing human capabilities in specific domains.

-3.3 Industrial Revolutions: Contextualizing AI
+Industrial Revolutions: Contextualizing AI

 - First Industrial Revolution: The introduction of steam power in the late 18th century revolutionized manufacturing, creating entirely new industries while displacing traditional crafts.